Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$

 As we conventionally interchange the sum of the $\Dz$ and $\Dzb$ four-momenta with the concept of ``$\DDbSys$ four-momentum'', hereafter interchanged is the difference of the $\Dz$ and $\Dzb$ four-momenta with the concept of ``$\DmDb$ four-momentum'' (and the implied corresponding three-momentum when relevant).
-For $\X$ decays the $\DmDb$ momentum is preserved to an excellent approximation when it is boosted into the $\DDbSys$ rest frame.
-Consider a $\XtoDDbP$ or $\XtoDDbG$ decay in the $\X$ rest frame.
-If we align the light neutral momentum to the negative $x$-axis, the $\DDbSys$ momentum points in the positive $x$-direction.
-The transverse components of the $\DmDb$ momentum are conserved in a boost to the $\DDbSys$ rest frame.
-This leaves the longitudinal component, which under a Lorentz transformation to the $\DDbSys$ rest frame is the following:
+For $\X$ decays the $\DmDb$ momentum is preserved to an excellent approximation when it is boosted into the $\DDbSys$ rest frame (see~\cref{sec:DmDbPreservation}).

-The momentum of each $\D$ meson in the $\X$ decay rest frame is a small fraction of the $\D$ rest mass.
-In the case of $\X \to \Dstz\Dzb \to \DDbP$ the $\D$ momenta are negligible compared to the $\D$ mass, and in the case of $\X \to \Dstz\Dzb \to \DDbG$ it is a small fraction.
-The $\D$ momentum is still a small fraction in $\XtoDDbP$ PHSP decays; in $\XtoDDbG$ PHSP decays the $\D$ momentum can reach about 27\% of the total $\D$ energy.
-Plots of the $\D$ momentum in the $\X$ rest frame are shown in \cref{fig:D0-mom} for TRUE sample prompt decays; plots of this variable for TRUE sample secondary decays are qualitatively identical.